There is something unique about white dog breeds.

 The OES is a huge shedder and would not be a suitable choice of breed for those who are fussy about keeping things clean!
 Because of his tendency to drool, the sheepdog will always have a wet a stained ‘beard’.

-Loyal, gentle and reliable this breed likes nothing more than to swim and play.
+Loyal, gentle and reliable, the retriever is one of the big white fluffy dog breeds that like nothing more than to swim and play.
 Something to remember though – if you live near water this breed will carry the smell of wet dog around on his coat for some time!

-Be prepared for lots of dog hair – this affectionate breed is a shedder.
-(CWe can’t all be perfect!).
+Be prepared for lots of dog hair – this affectionate white fluffy dog breed is a shedder.
+(We can’t all be perfect!).

 Schafer (Swiss Sheperd Dog)